All calculators

 Why calorie math alone often fails

 The math is correct, but adherence is hard — especially if you're fighting hunger signals the whole time.
 Most people don't fail because the numbers are wrong; they fail because willpower decays.
-GLP-1 medications work by addressing the willpower side directly: they reduce appetite and alter food preferences so a calorie deficit becomes much easier to sustain.
+GLP-1 medications work by addressing the willpower side: they reduce appetite so a calorie deficit becomes much easier to sustain.
 See the projection calculator to see what that looks like over 12 months.

 TDEE stands for Total Daily Energy Expenditure — the total number of calories your body burns in a 24-hour period, including resting metabolism, digestion, and physical activity.
 Eat at TDEE to maintain weight, below it to lose, above it to gain.